eclipse-ibeji/ibeji-example-applications/cloud_connectors/azure/sample-dtdl/README.md

 1. Set up your [Azure Digital Twin Instance](https://learn.microsoft.com/en-us/azure/digital-twins/quickstart-azure-digital-twins-explorer#set-up-azure-digital-twins).

-    If you wish to use the default mappings in the [.freyja directory](../../../.frejya/), create the following instances:
+    If you wish to use the default mappings in this repository, create the following instances:

     * vehicle
     * hvac